mgajda/less-arbitrary/towards-better-union.md

   mempty = FreeType Set.empty
 ```

-This definition is deemed sound, and may be applicable
+This definition is deemed sound and applicable
 to finite sets of terms or values.
 For a set of values: `["yes", "no", "error"]`, we may
 reasonably consider that type is an appropriate approximation of C-style
 enumeration, or Haskell-style ADT without constructor arguments.
 However, the deficiency of this notion of *free type* is that it does not allow
 generalizing in infinite and recursive domains!
-It only allows utilizing objects from
+It only allows to utilize objects from the sample.
-the sample.

 ### Presence and absence constraint {#sec:presence-absence-constraints}

 We call the degenerate case of `Typelike` a *presence or absence constraint*.
-It just checks that the type contains at least one observation of the input value,
-or no observations at all.
-It is important as it can be used
+It just checks that the type contains at least one observation of the input value or no observations at all.
+It is vital as it can be used
 to specify an element type of an empty array.
-After seeing `true` value we also expect `false`, so we can say that
+After seeing `true` value, we also expect `false`, so we can say that
-it is also basic constraint for boolean values.
+it is also a primary constraint for pragmatically indivisible like the set of boolean values.
-The same is valid for `null` values, as there is only one `null` value
+The same observation is valid for `null` values, as there is only one `null` value ever to observe.
-to ever observe.

 ``` {#presence-absence-constraints .haskell}
 type BoolConstraint       = PresenceConstraint Bool